jhpyle/docassemble/_docs/language.md

   What language ${ x.do_question('speak') }?
 field: x.language
 choices:
-  - English: en
+  - "English": en
-  - Español: es
+  - "Español": es
 ---
 {% endhighlight %}

-If you are writing an interview that offers multiple language options, you may want to break out your interview into different files:
+If you are writing an interview that offers multiple language options and you are using the [`language` modifier] or the [`default language`] [initial block], you may want to break out your interview into different files:

 * `code.yml` - for language-independent [initial blocks],
   [interview logic], [questions], and [code blocks].